j256/simpleclassreader/README.md

 you wanted to interrogate a class to make sure that it has certain annotations or qualities before incurring the cost of loading it with the ClassLoader.

-This is based (of course) on the [Java class format documentation](https://docs.oracle.com/javase/specs/jvms/se21/html/jvms-4.html).
+This is based on the [Java class format documentation](https://docs.oracle.com/javase/specs/jvms/se21/html/jvms-4.html).

 Enjoy.
 Gray Watson